Ranbir Singh Hooda: Early life and education

-Education

-After completing primary education, Ranbir Singh Hooda joined Vaish High School, Rohtak.
+After completing primary education, Hooda joined Vaish High School, Rohtak.
 He completed matriculation in 1933 and joined Government College, Rohtak for higher studies.
 He passed his FA examination in 1935.
 Later, he moved to Delhi and graduated from Ramjas College in 1937.
-He was conferred with an honorary degree of D.Litt. by Kurukshetra University in 2007.
+He was conferred with an honorary degree of D.Litt.
+(Doctor of Letters) by Kurukshetra University in 2007.

+Career

 Participation in freedom movement

-Ranbir Singh Hooda joined the Gandhian army in the 1930s to contribute towards India's freedom struggle.
+Hooda joined the Gandhian army in the 1930s to contribute towards India's freedom struggle.
+Hooda was imprisoned on many occasions during the 1940s for his role in the independence movement.

 He was first arrested in 1941 for participating in a Satyagraha movement.
 He was put behind the bars several times during India's freedom struggle.
 In all, he spent three and a half years in rigorous imprisonment and was under house arrest for two years.
 He was imprisoned in different jails in Rohtak, Ambala, Hisar, Ferozepur, Lahore (Borstal), Lahore (Central), Multan and Sialkot.
 He remained closely associated with Mahatma Gandhi during the latter's visits to Rohtak and nearby districts of Punjab.

+Role in Constituent Assembly

+The Indian National Congress sent him to the Constituent Assembly of India in July 1947, largely owing to his contribution to the freedom movement.
+He was instrumental in the framing of the Indian Constitution and primarily voiced concerns of workers, peasants, and lower-caste people.
+He was also a member of the Provisional Parliament and served it in 1950–52.

+His Constituent Assembly speeches form part of a book, Making of our Constitution: Speeches of Ch.
+Ranbir Singh in the Constituent Assembly of India (2009), launched when his son was Haryana chief minister.